Updated October 4, 2019

 - Are the topics of interest to you?

 - Do you need to know the information right now?
 I’m generally not a fan of buying a product like this for later (sometimes explained as “future proofing”).
 Why?
 Because by the time you get to it, there’s a high chance the information will be at least partially outdated.
-Things change too frequently.
+Things change too frequently in the online space.

 - Is there a resource you have been eyeing already which is included in the Toolkit?
 If so, this is probably a good time to snag it.